collective/collective.z3cform.datagridfield/README.txt

 Licence: GNU General Public License

-I want to provide a z3c.form version of the Products.DataGridField.
+This module provides a z3c.form version of the Products.DataGridField.
 This product was developed for use with Plone4 and Dexterity.

 Requirements